Alushi20/Athena/README.md

 ## Upcoming fetures and future roadmap

 In the future we would like to add the aability to choose who you want to chat with and a support center, videos with explanations and connect with famous woman that work in STEM that will also be connected in our app to help the woman that face challanges.
-In addition we want to find a way to find people STEM jobs that are searching for woman so it will be much easier to find a job.
+In addition we want to find a way to find people STEM jobs that are searching for woman so it will be much easier to find a job. in addition we want to add educational center with videos and tutorials related to STEM.

 ## Credits